Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Method: Neural Implicit Action Fields

 where $K$ is the number of query time points and $k \in \{0, \dots, K - 1\}$ is the step index.
 This continuous formulation fundamentally decouples the action representation from the training discretization, allowing seamless adaptation to diverse control frequencies.

-\textbf{Definition 3 (NIAF: Parameter Mapping).} Since the function space is infinite-dimensional, we implement Definition 2 via parameter mapping: we learn a mapping function $F_\pi$ that predicts the parameter set $\Theta$ based on the semantic context:
+\textbf{Definition 3 (\methodname{}: Parameter Mapping).} Since the function space is infinite-dimensional, we implement Definition 2 via parameter mapping: we learn a mapping function $F_\pi$ that predicts the parameter set $\Theta$ based on the semantic context:

-Leveraging the intrinsic differentiability of sinusoidal representation network, the action chunk trajectory is instantiated as a $C^\infty$ smooth function once $\boldsymbol{\theta}$ is determined.
-High-order derivatives like velocity and acceleration are thus analytically defined (further detailed in Sec.~\ref{sec:method_supervision}).
-This enables the querying of precise high-order kinematic profiles at infinite resolution, thereby strictly enforcing physical continuity.
+Leveraging the intrinsic differentiability of a sinusoidal representation network, the action chunk trajectory is instantiated as a $C^\infty$ smooth function once $\boldsymbol{\theta}$ is determined.
+Velocity and higher-order derivatives are thus analytically defined (further detailed in Sec.~\ref{sec:method_supervision}).
+This enables analytical computation of derivative profiles at arbitrary query points, since the predicted velocity is analytically constrained to be the derivative of the predicted position, the two supervision signals regularize each other and help suppress inconsistent noise in the collected trajectories.